morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 [Linux Driver for USB WiFi Adapters that use the RTL8812BU and RTL8822BU Chipsets](https://github.com/morrownr/88x2bu-20210702)

-The rtl8812bu chipset may see future in-kernel driver support based on the work being done on the rtw88 in-kernel driver.
+The rtl8812bu chipset now has in-kernel driver support as of kernel 6.2 but performance is not good at this time.
+You may want to continue using the driver here.
 This chipset tends to run cool, which is good.
 Adapters based on this chipset are readily available at low prices but beware of poor quality adapters made by some adapter makers.
 Read the reviews before buying.
 The driver in the above link works very well with this chipset.
+Also, be aware that adapters based on the rtl8822bu chipset are limited to operating in USB2 mode due to restrictions caused by bluetooth support, therefore, if you want USB3 capability, you need to seek out adapters that are single-fuction (wifi only).

 The Good:

 - very fast in managed (client) mode (for an AC1200 chipset)
-- AP mode works well except with RasPi4B (unable to determine the problem)
+- AP mode works very well except with RasPi4B USB3 ports (unable to determine the problem)
 - runs cool
-- possible in-kernel driver support at some point
+- MU-MIMO support works well
 - readily available at low prices
 - power saving works well